nRbshk/MiningStatus_bot/README.md

 - put nbminer.exe in bot root folder.
 Also need driver_install.bat and driver_uninstall.bat
 - add nbminer.exe to exceptions for antivirus
 - python main.py
-- Open dialog with your bot a write /start
+- Open dialog with your bot and write /start
 - /run and choose coin

 # Feature: